christina-grannas/swagger-test/user-testing/add-shipping-costs.md

 A typical scenario where you want to update an existing payment session is when the customer changes the quantity of an item.

-Whenever
+-->

+The following three steps guides you through the process of **adding** and **updating shipping cost** based on the **destination address** provided by your customer.

 ## Step 1: Set merchantHandlesShippingCost (backend)

-To be able to handle destination based shipping costs, you need to pass the flag `merchantHandlesShippingCost` when creating the payment object using the method `POST /vi/payments` of the Payment API.
+To be able to handle destination based shipping costs, you need to pass the flag `merchantHandlesShippingCost` when creating the payment object using the method `POST /v1/payments` of the Payment API.

 When the backend of your site creates the creating the payment object merchantHandlesShippingCost